 A great curiosity for Africa and a desire for Africa even, began to take over European Companies.
-This desire is legitimized by the differential growth of this continent, but also sparked by the progress realized by other economic powers like China, India, Brazil and Turkey or South-Korea.
+This desire is legitimized by the differential growth of this continent, but also sparked by the progress realized by other economic powers like China, India, Brazil and Turkey or South-Korea in the African markets.
 At the same time, there remains a very acute and maybe overestimated perception of risks.
 Because Africa is now a profitable continent, where foreign investment streams have been multiplied by five during the last decade.

 Is Africa’s growth durable?

 For a long time, we didn’t think that African growth would be durable.
 But, during the past few years, over long periods, the huge majority of the continent registered a 5% yearly growth rate.
 Moreover, growth didn’t’ really drop at the highest of the financial crisis.
 And when Europe receded in 2011, Africa accelerated.
 That’s the first strong example of the decoupling of African markets.
 A phenomenon that can only raise the interest for this continent.

 Beyond situational shortcomings, often exogenous, linked for example to the slowing down of the demand on Chinese raw materials, the cornerstones of growth are here.
 In Africa, population grows of 2.5 to 3% per year and the income per capita itself is growing at a rate of 2% per year.
 A dynamic of consumption has settled in and middle classes developed, being estimated at 200 Million over 1.2 Billion inhabitants.